Guti: Real Madrid

-With the election of Ramón Calderón as club president and his subsequent vow to bring A.C.
-Milan's Brazilian star Kaká to Real Madrid, Guti's future at the Santiago Bernabéu Stadium appeared insecure.
-He was linked with a move away to cross-town rivals Atlético Madrid but, in the end, decided to stay with Real while Kaká stayed in Italy.
+With the election of Ramón Calderón as club president and his subsequent vow to bring AC Milan's Brazilian star Kaká to Real Madrid, Guti's future at the Santiago Bernabéu Stadium appeared insecure.
+He was linked with a move away to cross-town rivals Atlético Madrid but, in the end, decided to remain with Real while Kaká stayed in Italy.

-With Zinedine Zidane retired, Guti found himself as the creative playmaker for the 2006–07 campaign, his preferred position.
-His excellent short and through pass abilities, especially a performance in a 3–2 home win against Sevilla on 6 May 2007 in which he played just 32 minutes from the bench, contributed to many of the goals which helped Real Madrid become league champions for the 30th time.
+With Zidane retired, Guti found himself as the creative playmaker for the 2006–07 campaign, his preferred position.
+His excellent short and through pass abilities, especially a performance in a 3–2 home win over Sevilla on 6 May 2007 in which he played just 32 minutes from the bench, contributed to many of the goals which helped Real Madrid become league champions for the 30th time.

-On 10 February 2008, Guti scored two goals and provided four assists in a home game against Real Valladolid, for which he was named Player of the match– his team won the game 7–0 and ultimately lifted another champions trophy.
-On 14 September he netted their 5,000th league goal, in a 4–3 win over CD Numancia.
+On 10 February 2008, Guti scored two goals and added four assists in a home game against Real Valladolid, for which he was named Player of the match– his team won 7–0 and ultimately lifted another champions trophy.
+On 14 September, he scored their 5,000th league goal in a 4–3 defeat of CD Numancia.

 In 2009–10, already with Kaká on board, Guti still managed to appear significantly in the early stages, netting twice in the league.
 However, in late October, following the 4–0 shock defeat at AD Alcorcón in the round of 32 of the Copa del Rey, he allegedly insulted coach Manuel Pellegrini at half-time, being then left out of the playing squads for a lengthy period; after being reinstated he suffered with some injuries but, due to the Brazilian also having physical problems, managed to appear regularly until the season's end.